michaeljcamara/VanGo/README.md

 1.  *__Real-time, automatic scheduling__*

 	The VanGo system works without the need for user input.
 Students submit their ShuttleVanForm online, and VanGo takes care of the rest.
+It will further automatically send students notifications about their upcoming scheduled events, helping to ensure that no one misses their ride.

 2.  *__Extremely light-weight system__*